mmienko/LogStructuredHashTable4Cats/PLAN.md

 1) Add tests for creating a new DB, util to drop db (or eventually a method) which executes after every test.
-   1) Create a DB and close it.
-Check directory effects.
-   2) (LATER) Can reopen DB and close it.
+   1) Can reopen DB and close it.
-   3) Create a DB, read empty, write, then read.
-   4) (LATER) Create a DB, write, close it, reopen DB, read.
+   2) Create a DB, write, close it, reopen DB, read.
-   5) Create a DB, write a bunch of random keys, then read them all.
-   6) (LATER) Same as above, but multiple reopens with more writes.
+   3) Same as above, but multiple reopens with more writes.
 "Rolling reopens with new writes and reads".
-   7) Create a DB, write keys with overwrites, and read.
-   8) Test crash during read, confirm Checksum works
-   9) (LATER) concurrent closure with in-progress writes, cancels writes
+   4) concurrent closure with in-progress writes, cancels writes
-   10) Write and read large values; large keys (is there a max key size?) and values
+   5) Write and read large values; large keys (is there a max key size?) and values
-   11) Errors bubble up; write to a file and then move it behind the scenes to create some error
-   12) Test partially written values, mimicking a crash
 2) Implement Delete method and add tests.
 Add some edge case tests around certain usage pattens like deleting everything.
-3) Use scala property based testing for PutCodec and other parts of codebase?
-4) Organize errors.
-Read errors are nested properly, likewise for open db, and writes.
-Keep a central file of Object's.
 3) Implement rotating files
 4) Implement compaction
 5) Write TLA+ specs